day8/re-frame/docs/SubscriptionInfographic.md

 The layers in this graph are as follows:
    - layer 1 is the root node, `app-db`.
    - layer 2 subscriptions extract data directly from `app-db`.
-   - layer 3 subscriptions obtain data from other subsciptions (not `app-db`), and compute derived data.
+   - layer 3 subscriptions obtain data from other subscriptions (not `app-db`), and compute derived data.
    - layer 4 the view functions which compute hiccup (more derived data)

 As we'll see soon, there's efficency reasons to distinguish between layer 2 (extractor)